openstack-archive/tricircle/doc/source/api_v1.rst

 |**POST**       |/pods  |                                    |Create a Pod        |
 +---------------+-------+------------------------------------+--------------------+

-This creates a pod such as a top pod or a bottom pod.
+This creates a pod for central Neutron or a pod for local Neutron.

 Normal Response Code: 200